RicSabs/wakeUpService/README.md

 For Google Glass Enterprise Edition 2 an example app with a foregound service that turns on the screen.

 Tap on TouchPad to turn off the screen (takes a couple of seconds).
 When tilting the head left, the screen should turn on.
-(Not always working)
+(Not always working, when not connected to a power source or wireless adb)